 Sleep represents death.
 Just as Jacob slept at Bethel, Messiah slept the sleep of death and rested upon the stone.
 Through the “slumber” of the Messiah, the LORD revealed the ladder to heaven, which is Messiah’s atoning suffering and death (the descent) and His triumphant resurrection (the ascent).

 Laban had two daughters: Rachel and Leah.
 Leah was older, but the Torah says that she had "weak eyes."
 Rachel, on the other hand, was beautiful.
 On their wedding night, Laban surreptitiously switched his daughters.
 He disguised Leah as Rachel, just as Jacob had disguised himself as Esau to trick Isaac.
 Jacob accidentally married Leah.

 There are few ideal families in the Bible.
 In this weeks Torah portion we explore the family of Jacob.
 Jacob’s family was far from the ideal.
 Yet his children were the fulfillment of the Abrahamic promise.
 His children were, quite literally, the “children of Israel.”
-This teaches us that God is able to work out His purposes in less than ideal conditions.
+Let's learn an important lesson.

 Yeshua told Nathaniel, “You will see the heavens opened and the angels of God ascending and descending on the Son of Man.”
 What did these cryptic words mean?
 As far as we know from the gospel record, Nathaniel never did receive an apocalyptic vision in which he saw angels ascending and descending upon the Master.